Fundamental limits of low-rank matrix estimation: the non-symmetric case: Proof of Theorem

 Thus, using Lemma~\ref{lem:tap} we obtain

-The function $F_{\phi}$ is $\mathcal{C}^1$ and therefore Lipschitz on the compact set $C = [\lambda q_u - K_0^2 , \lambda q_u + K_0^2 ] \times [\lambda q_v - K_0^2 , \lambda q_v + K_0^2 ]$.
-We note $L_0$ its Lipschitz constant. $(\lambda \frac{n}{n+1} Q_v' + \lambda q_u , \lambda \frac{n}{n+1} Q_u' + \lambda q_v)$ belongs to $C$ with probability $1$, therefore
+The function $F_{\phi}$ is $\mathcal{C}^1$ and therefore Lipschitz on the compact set $C = [ q_u - K^2 , q_u + K^2 ] \times [ q_v - K^2 , q_v + K^2 ]$.
+We note $L_0$ its Lipschitz constant. $( \frac{n}{n+1} tQ_v' + q_u , \frac{n}{n+1} tQ_u' + q_v)$ belongs to $C$ with probability $1$, therefore

-The expectation of the right hand side with respect to $a_u$ and $a_v$ goes to zero as $n \to \infty$ because the overlaps under $\langle \cdot \rangle'$ concentrate around their expectations, and because of Corollary~\ref{cor:overlap_p}.
+The expectation of the right hand side with respect to $a_u$ and $a_v$ goes to zero as $n \to \infty$ because the overlaps under $\langle \cdot \rangle'_{n,a}$ concentrate around their expectations (see Equation~\ref{eq:concentration_prime}), and because of Corollary~\ref{cor:overlap_p}.
 This concludes the proof. \end{proof} \\